emilzeta/DataVis_Final_Project/Updates.md

 I filtered out the non-numeric variables from the "choose a stat" data set for players, goalies and teams.
 I also removed some unimportant variables.
 I then added more data for the players data set so that I have 5 seasons instead of one and added radiobuttons to select season.
 On monday I expect to have done the same for goalies and teams.

+April 25 Before Class_

+I added a slider for games played for players and I started to think about how to make the page look cleaner.

 =======
 MH: There were not any changes made to your files for this commit on April 13.
 >>>>>>> 0bd51e2688d4b872b9c95ab6a894b087c9364b92